 Unfortunately, there can only be ONE Ambassador per city.
 Ambassadors can organize team responsibilities however they prefer, but there must only be one point of contact for HQ and one official 'face' of the Chapter.

 No, Aging2.0 only distributes License Agreements to individuals.
 However, a Chapter can be supported by a company / organization (e.g. committing to long term sponsorship/resources).

-It varies, but on average, an Ambassador spends about 15-30 hours a month on meetings, planning, community building and event management.
+It varies, but on average, an Ambassador spends 10-20 hours per month on meetings, planning, community building and event management.
 Of course, some weeks / months will be busier than others – and veteran Ambassadors / Chapter teams generally need less time than new ones.

 Passionate and knowledgeable about using innovation to improve the life of older adults around the world

-We review applications once a month so you can expect an update within a few weeks.
+We review applications weekly, so you can expect an update within 7 business days of your application submission.